kzahel/connection-forwarder/README.md

 I made this app so that I could ssh into termux running on a chromebook without developer mode.
 Maybe you find it useful for something else.

 ---
-# Update 2: It's useful again as ports are not automatically forwarded for crostini (linux) containers
+Update 3: Updated the build system
-# Update 1: Android container apps automatically forward listening ports to the LAN since Chrome 63.
+Update 2: It's useful again as ports are not automatically forwarded for crostini (linux) containers Update 1: Android container apps automatically forward listening ports to the LAN since Chrome 63.
 ---